Alexionx/Website-ClothesShop/README.md

 - Create and use a shared SSH key pair for provisioning and remote access
 - Assign instance names (master-01, worker-01) for clarity during cluster setup

-### Kubernetes Cluster Deployment – Using Kubespray
+### Stage 3: Kubernetes Cluster Deployment – Using Kubespray

 **Tools: Kubespray, Ansible, SSH, Python venv**